 Bone is constantly changing; the body removes old bone and new bone is added.
 Oestrogen plays an important role in building new bone.
-The decline in oestrogen levels, after the menopause, leaves many post-menopausal women at risk of developing osteoporosis.
+The decline in oestrogen levels, after the menopause, can increase the risk of post-menopausal women developing osteoporosis.

 If you have any of these risk factors or are concerned about the health of your bones, talk to your healthcare professional.

-Exercise and a proper diet can help maintain bone strength or slow its loss.
+Exercise and a proper diet can help maintain bone strength or slow the rate of bone loss.
 Regular weight bearing exercise (such as walking, running, stair climbing, or using weights to exercise) at least three or four times a week can help keep your bones strong.
 Strengthening and balance exercises can help you avoid falls, which could cause a broken bone.

 Sometimes exercise, diet, and lifestyle changes are not enough, and medicines are needed.
-Medications include bisphosphonates, oestrogen (HRT), and calcitonin.
 Some of these build up bone density.
 Others prevent further bone loss.